“Being kind to ourselves,

 each other and our world.”

-Pupils live the vision through their curriculum.
-Everything we teach aims to ensure that our pupils possess the body of knowledge and the set of skills to live the vision as they grow up.
+Pupils live the school vision through their curriculum.
+Everything we teach aims to ensure that our pupils possess the body of knowledge and the set of skills to live the vision as they move through the school and beyond.

-Children will engage with the curriculum through enquiry-based learning, with the message of kindness at its core.
+Teachers enact the planned curriculum into exciting, engaging and knowledge-rich lessons through teacher-led enquiry learning with the message of kindness at its core.

 Click on the links below for the yearly plans and half-termly knowledge organisers.